The BSB conducts random spot-checks of barristers' CPD record

 A sample of barristers have been selected entirely at random.
 In

-addition, those who have a recent history (since 1 January 2012) of
+addition, those who have a recent history of having had enforcement

 Barristers who have failed to complete their required CPD hours